-Are you planning an ibo wedding?
-Do you have questions regarding the igbo traditional wedding processes or any stage of the customary marriage ceremony?
+Are you planning an Igbo traditional marriage introduction and Igba Nkwu?
+Do you have questions regarding the Igbo traditional engagement processes or any stage of the customary marriage ceremony?
 We’ve got the answers here.
-Sometimes, confused grooms, ask for clarification from their non-igbo friends and are told a mix of myths and opinions about the igbo traditional wedding.
+Sometimes confused grooms, ask for clarification from their non-Igbo friends and are told a mix of myths and opinions about the Igbo traditional wedding.
 So, in this post, you will find answers to some of the questions in your mind.
 You will also see a video illustration of an ‘igba nkwu’ ceremony.
 Read on.

 By the way, this is part 4, and the final stage of the series “Stages & Process Involved in Igbo Traditional Marriage Ceremony” – you can find part 3 by clicking here.

 Common Questions Grooms Ask About Igbo Traditional Weddings

 Here are answers to common questions that grooms and even some Igbo bride-to-be ask about the Igba Nkwu marriage procedure:

 1. If My Igbo Bride is Pregnant, Can I Proceed with Payment of the Dowry/ Bride Price and Traditional Marriage Rites?